-The humanitarian situation is grim as freedom of movement and humanitarian access are restricted.
-Since July 2015, de-facto "authorities" have imposed obligations for humanitarian organisations to register in the non-government controlled areas (NGCA) in eastern Ukraine.
-The Ukrainian government decree on the restriction of movement of people and goods in January 2015 combined with its temporary suspension of cargo transfers to and from NGCA (except humanitarian) in March 2017, continues to have a negative impact on the populations’ needs and wellbeing.
+The conflict, which began in 2014, between armed groups and government forces continues.
+It has affected over 4.4 million people, of which 3.4 million are in need of humanitarian assistance.
+The humanitarian situation remains grim along the ”line of contact".
+In the non-government controlled areas freedom of movement and humanitarian access are restricted.
+Since May 2018, few humanitarian organisations have been formally registered there, although the access is still denied for most international humanitarian actors.
+The Ukrainian government decree on the restriction of movement of people and goods combined with its temporary suspension of cargo transfers to and from non-government controlled areas (except humanitarian), continues to have a negative impact on the populations’ needs and wellbeing.

-Being one of the largest humanitarian donors to the humanitarian crisis in Ukraine, the European Commission has provided over €112 million of emergency assistance, half of which benefits vulnerable people in the non-government controlled areas (NGCA).
-This relief aid targets the most vulnerable populations, including female-headed households, the elderly, children, and persons with disabilities.
+Being one of the largest humanitarian donors to the humanitarian crisis in Ukraine, the European Commission has provided over €112 million in emergency financial assistance; this figure includes €20 million committed in 2018..
+Half of the assistance benefits vulnerable people in the non-government controlled areas.
+This relief aid targets those most in need, including female-headed households, the elderly, children, and people with disabilities.

 Projects implemented between 2017 and 2018 from the European Commission's own funding have directly helped over 500 000 affected Ukrainians.
 The EU's Civil Protection and Humanitarian Aid Operations (ECHO) have operated in Ukraine since February 2014 and plays a key role in facilitating humanitarian coordination and information sharing with various humanitarian organisations, including donors, authorities and aid partners.
 In addition to financial aid, in-kind assistance was mobilised through the EU Civil Protection Mechanism in the early onset of the conflict.
 The EU also provides assistance to displaced Ukrainians in Belarus and Russia .